 Contents Launches the online help, showing the table of contents.
 Quick Start Guide Launches the online help showing the Quick Start Guide 6.

-Keyboard Shortcuts Launches the online help showing the Keyboard Shortcuts 1201.
+Keyboard Shortcuts Launches the online help showing the Keyboard Shortcuts 122.
 Disable All Pop-up Help Turns of all pop-up help messages.
 This command only appears if any pop-up help messages are enabled.
 Re-Enable Pop-up Help Turns on all pop-up help messages that have been disabled.
 This command only appears if you have disabled any pop-up help messages.
 Show Background Tutorial Plays a short tutorial video demonstrating the best ways to use the Background tools.
 Check For Updates Launches the default web browser to show whether you have the latest version of PortraitPro.
 If updates are available, links will be provided for you to download them.
 Support Launches the default web browser to show the PortraitPro support pages.
 You can use this to find answers to common questions, or to contact the PortraitPro support team.
 Forum Launches the default web browser to show the PortraitPro user forum.
 This is where you can join the PortraitPro community in discussions about the product and photography in general.
 About PortraitPro Brings up the About Box, which shows the version of PortraitPro that you have.
+Note: on Macs, this command is in the PortraitPro application menu.